Docker

 .

-Another approach is to run LocalXpose docker container in your host network by passing --net host
+Another approach is to run the LocalXpose Docker container on your host network by adding --net host

-to your docker run command, so the full command will be:
+to your Docker run command.
+In this scenario the full command will be:

 docker run --net host -it -e ACCESS_TOKEN=YOUR_TOKEN_HERE \